rubycas/rubycas-client-rails/README.markdown

     class MyController < ApplicationController

       before_filter RubyCAS::Filter

+If you want authentication to be optional, use the GatewayFilter instead:

+      before_filter RubyCAS::GatewayFilter

 Many other configuration options are available.
 For example you can instruct the client to log its actions to the default Rails logger using: